FACN8/roman-numeral-tdd-codealong/README.md

 ## Learning outcomes

-+ Understanding how to do TDD effectively
++ Understand how to use TDD effectively
 + Use the 'red, green, refactor' cycle
 + See how TDD helps us reach the final solution
-+ How to create an accessible `<form>` and listen for the submit event
++ Create an accessible `<form>` and listen for the submit event

 Huge credit to [Ray Sinnema](https://remonsinnema.com/2011/12/05/practicing-tdd-using-the-roman-numerals-kata/) for the TDD method to work towards this solution.